BrodyKretz/NoTeachers/README.md

 Close window to end proccess

-You can also consomize the url by going into the code and editing the
+You can also costumize the url by going into the code and editing the url.

 url = ####